lorenzo-rovigatti/oxDNA/docs/source/install.md

 ### Python bindings

 Compiling with the python bindings enabled requires a working Python3 installation comprising both binaries and include files.
 With Debian-derived distro these come with the package `python3-dev`.
+OxDNA Analysis Tools requires Python version 3.9 or newer.  `oxpy` will work with any version of Python 3.

 ## Compiling oxDNA